aifatelescope/datared/book/installation.md

 We do not provide instructions to install `astrometry.net` on Windows (but this might well be possible, we just don't support it as the current conda package does not work on Windows).

-## Further comments

-python=3.12 currently leads to an issue with ccdproc / astroscrappy.